roundfly/roundfly/README.md

-I'm Nikola Stojanovic, an iOS software engineer by trade and a data engineering enthusiast by passion.
+I'm Nikola Stojanović, an iOS software engineer by trade and a data engineering enthusiast by passion.
 I spend my days crafting user friendly native applications and my nights delving into the intricate world of data engineering.

 ## 📱 Mobile Software Engineer